gurol/TasKar/README.md

 I hope that TasKar (even lightweight version provided here) becomes a standard tool for calculating and expressing binary classification performances.

 Please, contact me for further usage on TasKar (Lightweight or Pro version).
+See Wiki for more information at https://github.com/gurol/taskar/wiki

 Gürol Canbek
 September 26th, 2016